ridhamz/Tickets-MicroServices-App/README.md

 ### Expiration service
-This service responsible only for watching active orders it publish an event when a psecific order is expired.
+This service is only responsible for watching active orders it publish an event when a psecific order is expired.